ronald-yu/gpt-amc-eval/README.md

 Note that, once an exam is solved, we save the results in a pkl file in an output directory.
 By default, when solving an exam, the code first checks the output directory and loads up all previously solved answers instead of solving the exam again.
 Since these pkl files are included in the code, running `python main.py` will load up the pkl file and report our reported results of 100 trial runs on the 2023 AMC 10A (or whichever AMC exam you select).

 ### Prompting
-Note that results may vary based on the prompt.
-For example, the prompt we use encourages the model to make its best guess if it cannot find the correct answer, but a prompt that tells the model to abstain will naturally abstain more often.
+Note that the prompt we use encourages the model to make its best guess if it cannot find the correct answer, but a prompt that tells the model to abstain will naturally abstain more often (this may result in lower final scores though).
 You can edit the prompts by modifying `exams/prompts.py`.

-The `--num-iterations` command line argument allows you to do iterative prompting, in which the model looks at both the question and the model's previous response and outputs a new response.
-Empirically, iterative prompting functions similarly to low-temperature sampling as it lowers the diversity of responses (with more iterations resulting in less diversity), but we did not notice any improvements in performance (and it suffers from the same ambiguous evaluation as zero-temperature sampling).
-Hence, we do not report any rigorous results here.
+The `--num-iterations` command line argument allows you to also do iterative prompting, in which the model looks at both the question and the model's previous response and outputs a new response.

+We were unable to prompt engineer out way into better performance or reliability, but better prompts may exist.

 ## Rigorous Evaluations
 ### Experimental Details